Be-POPIA-Compliant/be-popia-compliant/README.md

 == Changelog ==
 = 1.1.8 =
-* Added support to PRO version for data processing via ARForms - PayFast Addon Plugin
+* Added support to PRO version for data processing via ARForms - PayFast Addon Plugin.
 * Data deletion via PRO Version can now be delayed for any predefined period as per requirements of superseding laws and regulations such as FICA and more.
+* Tested compatibility with WordPress 6.

 = 1.1.7 =